- from Flex Container

 By declaring flex-grow: 3; to the first item, the first item has expanded 3 times bigger relativity to the rest of the flex items.

-The default value for flex-grow is 0
+The default value for is 0flex-grow

 10.2 flex-shrink